kleinbottle/swanlotus/content/blogs/nitric-oxide/nitric-oxide.md

 ## Treading the fine line

 There is a proverb from yesteryear that runs thus: ["One man's meat is another man's poison."](https://wordhistories.net/2017/05/07/one-mans-meat-is-anothers-poison/) This adage may be adapted for nitric oxide to refer to its twin properties of therapeutics and toxicity.
-In this day and age of masking, we have a molecule that wears _two_ masks at the same time: a signalling nanomolecule that relaxes the smooth muscles surrounding blood vessels, leading to vasodilation; and the little brother of nitrogen dioxide, ever ready to masquerade as its more toxic elder brother.
-Which masked face we see and how we react requires the nuanced guidance of a medical professional schooled in the arts of mask-reading.
+In this day and age of [masking](https://www.cdc.gov/coronavirus/2019-ncov/your-health/effective-masks.html), we have a molecule that wears _two masks_ at the same time:

+(a) a signalling nanomolecule that relaxes the smooth muscles surrounding blood vessels, leading to vasodilation; and

+(b) the little brother of nitrogen dioxide, ever ready to masquerade as its more toxic elder brother.

+Which masked face we see and how we react requires the nuanced guidance of a medical professional schooled in the art of uncovering masks.